bluecaret/family-cookbook/docs/recipe/somen-noodle-salad.md

   - salad
   - somen
 excerpt: 'Chilled somen noodles served with a variety of toppings like snap peas, carrots, and a light soy sauce-based dressing.'
+noRecipe: 'Chilled somen noodles served with a variety of toppings like snap peas, carrots, and a light soy sauce-based dressing.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Chilled somen noodles served with a variety of toppings like snap peas, carrots, and a light soy sauce-based dressing.